Mohamed Ismail Abdoun

-Mohamed Ismail Abdoun (born 1945 in Béchar) is an Algerian academic and literary critic.
+Mohamed Ismail Abdoun (born 1945) is an Algerian academic and literary critic.

 He is the author of a doctoral dissertation devoted to a poetics of dissidence in the works of Henri Michaux and Kateb Yacine.

 His research focuses on comparative literature and poetic criticism.

 Biography

 Mohamed Ismail Abdoun obtained a PhD in French and Comparative Literature from University of Algiers 2 in 2004, under the supervision of Naget Khadda.

 His work explores the notion of "dissidence" in literature, applied to writers such as Henri Michaux and Kateb Yacine, as well as to other Maghrebi and European authors.

 Work and contributions

 Abdoun develops a comparative approach to the theme of dissidence, bridging French and Algerian literatures.

 He has published critical studies on Henri Michaux and Kateb Yacine (ANEP Editions, 2003–2004).

 His thesis is considered a reference in the comparative study of poetic writings of exile, revolt, and transgression.